mafintosh/hms/README.md

 ## Getting started

 First ssh to a remote server and install hms.
-Then start up a terminal and a dock.
+Then start up a terminal.

-	hms terminal --dock # starts both a terminal and a dock
+	hms terminal # starts both a terminal and a dock

-Optionally you can start the dock (or multiple docks as seperate processes)
+In a new folder start the dock (or multiple docks as seperate processes).
+The dock will run your apps

-	hms dock [url-to-a-terminal]
+	hms dock [url-to-a-terminal] --tag my-dock # add a some tags

 Then on your local machine add the remote

 	hms remotes add my-remote username@your-server.com

-hms uses ssh to contact the server so `username@your-server.com` should be similar to arguments you passed to ssh.
+hms uses ssh to contact the server so `username@your-server.com` should be similar to the arguments you passed to ssh.
 Then add a simple node app

-	hms add my-remote my-app --start 'node .' --build 'npm install' --docks 1 hms list my-remote my-app
+	hms add my-remote my-app --start 'node .' --build 'npm install' --tag my-dock hms list my-remote my-app

 The `--start` argument is your start script, `--build` is your build script and `--docks` tells hms to deploy it to 1 dock.